Helping Hands Mission Camp Volunteer Job Descriptions

 2 adults (1 man, 1 woman) per group

 Our Kitchen and Tool areas are very busy and very important to the smooth operation during camp week.
-We have opportunity for volunteers who work during the day, but have time to give in the evening. *** Please note that there will be no childcare available during the evening***
+We have an opportunity for volunteers who work during the day but have time to give in the evening. *** Please note that there will be no childcare available during the evening***

 For the Kitchen, we need individuals that help serve dinner at 5:00 pm and help clean up.
 The Kitchen also needs help to get night snacks ready (8 pm) and lunches prepared for the next day.
 If you have 3o minutes or 3 hours to share, we will gladly accept your help!

 2 to 3 people needed for both busy times: serving dinner and night snack/lunch preparation.
 Evenings needed: Sunday, July 14 through Thursday, July 18

 For the Tool area, we need individuals that can help check tools in as the teams return from their work sites between 3:30 and 5:00 pm.
 We also need help organizing the tools for the next day (after dinner time).